 To Make the Cranberry Orange Scones

 - Combine the flour, baking powder, sugar, salt, and orange zest.
 Cut the butter into the flour mixture until it resembles coarse sand.

-- In a small bowl, whisk the eggs, orange juice, and milk together.
-Stir into the flour mixture until the dough is moist, do not over mix.
-Add the cranberries.
+- In a small bowl, whisk the eggs, orange juice, vanilla, and milk together.
+Stir in the cranberries.